the river

 Decision-Making Power = Municipal governing body and/or County governing body

-update zoning laws
+update zoning or land use laws

 ...to change the rules for different types of land use.